National Gardens: Athens’ green secret

 Ethnikos Kipos 4

-If you are planning on visiting Athens, a delightful secret lies right in the heart of the city, one that many tourist guides might not inform you about; the National Gardens.
-Located next to the new Parliament building, right above Syntagma Square, this vast area is the former Royal Garden, created by Queen Amalia in the mid 19th century.
-The grounds cover an expanse of more than 24 hectares, while there are seven different entrance points, the most accessible being those at Vasilisis Sofias and Amalia’s boulevards.
+A delightful secret lies in the heart of the city, though, and many tourist guides do not inform you about it.
+We are referring to the National Garden.
+Located next to the building of the Hellenic Parliament, right above Syntagma Square, this vast area is the former Royal Garden, an initiative of Queen Amalia in the mid-19th century.
+The grounds cover an expanse of more than 24 hectares, while there are seven different entrance points, the most accessible being those at Vassilisis Sofias Avenue and Amalias Avenue.

-What is quite distinctive about these gardens is the variety and rarity of the vegetation it exhibits; indeed, it is home to more than 500 flora species, as well as a few fauna ones (mostly birds).
-The trademark of the gardens, however, remain the impressively tall exotic palm trees, planted by Queen Amalia herself, and belong to the Washington kind.
-The plethora of verdure makes the place ideal for a walk- especially during summertime when temperatures tend to be quite high- as it provides shade and coolness, away from the crowded downtown streets.
+What is quite distinctive about the garden is the variety and rarity of the vegetation it presents.
+It is home to more than 500 flora species, as well as a few fauna species, mainly birds.
+The trademark of the garden, though, remains the impressively tall exotic palm trees planted by Queen Amalia herself.

 Pine Trees Ethnikos Kipos